ICMP’s key program activities are implemented via training in the application of specific thematic competencies, including:

 ICMP Training: Technical Assistance

-ICMP is engaged in locating, recovering and identifying the missing.
-Its resources include standing facilities, laboratories and a database management system.
-Taken together, this represents a repository of knowledge and expertise covering all the areas that are required in order to address the issue of missing persons in a comprehensive way has been channeled into education and training programs.
+ICMP’s repository of knowledge and expertise covering all the areas that are required to address the issue of missing persons in a comprehensive way has been channeled into education and training programs.

 Technical Assistance Training Programs have been developed for: